Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The standard mode uses the model-specific calibrated threshold.

 The diagnostic mode uses a fixed threshold of `0.10` and disables NMS, redundancy suppression and the detection cap.
-I use it only for qualitative inspection, not for quantitative evaluation.
+It is intended only for qualitative inspection, not for quantitative evaluation.

 ## Installation

-I use [uv](https://docs.astral.sh/uv/) for Python environment and dependency management.
+This project uses [uv](https://docs.astral.sh/uv/) for Python environment and dependency management.

 ### Install uv